tbela99/critical/README.md

   -k, --browser-type    use a mobile browser
-                                         [string] [choices: "mobile", "desktop"] -r, --random-browser  use a random browser          [boolean] [default: false] -i, --screenshot      Generate screenshots                           [boolean] -s, --secure          enable or disable security settings such as CSP and same origin policy                                 [boolean]
+                                         [string] [choices: "mobile", "desktop"] -r, --random-browser  use a random browser          [boolean] [default: false] -u, --random-user-agent  use a random user agent    [boolean] [default: false] -i, --screenshot      Generate screenshots                           [boolean] -s, --secure          enable or disable security settings such as CSP and same origin policy                                 [boolean]